 Crunchy fresh vegetables give great balance to the soft pasta noodles.
 And the peanut garnish, with extra cilantro sprinkled on top gives this entrée even more complexity when serving.
 It’s great to add to an Asian theme dinner party.

-There’s a lot to love about this pasta salad entrée!
+There’s a lot to love about this pasta salad entrée.

 - It’s actually a light dish so you don’t feel heavy after eating it.